autogoal/survey/README.md

   - `feature_selection`
   - `data_augmentation`
   - `dimensionality_reduction`
-  - `data_preprocessing`
-    > 📝 domain-agonostic data preprocessing such as normalization and scaling
+  - `data_preprocessing` (📝 domain-agonostic data preprocessing such as normalization and scaling)
-  - `domain_preprocessing`
-    > 📝 refers to domain-specific preprocessing, e.g., stemming, as opposed to
+  - `domain_preprocessing` (📝 refers to domain-specific preprocessing, e.g., stemming)
 - **`multi_task`**: Whether the system supports multiple tasks in a single workflow, e.g., by allowing multiple output heads from the same neural network